With big flavours and locally sourced ingredients, Forelles restaurant at Fishmore Hall is a great choice for Sunday Lunch.

 I’d never had Confit Cod before, and really enjoyed it.
 The subtle spices of the other elements on the plate really complemented the soft texture and sweet flavour of the fish.

 Forelles has an excellent wine list, but not all of the wines are available by the glass.
-As Mark was driving, I didn’t want to order a full bottle, so I chose a glass of a crisp Pinot Grigio to go with this course.
+I didn’t want to order a full bottle, so I chose a glass of a crisp Pinot Grigio to go with this course.

 The other starters on the menu when we visited included a Trout Tartare with avocado, cucumber and wasabi tapioca, and Celeriac served with fennel, truffle and pickled celery.

-On to the main course, and Mark and I both decided to go for a traditional Sunday roast.
+On to the main course, and we both decided to go for a traditional Sunday roast.

 I picked the roast beef, which was meltingly tender.
 Alongside the beef were perfect crunchy roast potatoes cooked in duck fat, crushed carrots and swede, crisp vegetables, and a pile of rich jammy red cabbage.
 Not to forget a massive Yorkshire pudding and a sumptuously rich red wine gravy.